target/POSSUM/README.md

   - `sudo mkdir /opt/target`
   - `sudo mkdir /opt/target/possum`
   - `sudo mkdir /opt/target/possum/externalLib`
-  - NOTE: the application directory can be altered by updating the paths in devicestarter.sh (ex. /opt/target/possum => /opt/possum) and then copying the above files to the newly defined directory
 - Compile POSSUM to create a jar file
 - Copy jar file and following src/main/resource files from the development machine to the POS computer /opt/target/possum directory
   - `devcon.xml`